-Data pills are output data from a trigger or an action step.
-They are variables that you can use in mapping business logic into recipe steps. e.g. to create an Zendesk organization from a Salesforce account you will assign data pills from Salesforce account to the Zendesk organization action input fields.
+Datapills are output data from a trigger or an action step.
+They are variables that you can use to map business logic into recipe steps.
+For example, to create a Zendesk organization from a Salesforce account, you will assign datapills from the Salesforce account to the Zendesk organization in the recipe actions.

-Data pills are contained within datatrees, within the App Data section.
-At an recipe step, the App Data section contains the output from the trigger and every action preceeding this step.
+Datapills are contained within the datatree, within the App Data section.
+At any particular recipe step, the App Data section contains the output from the trigger and every action preceding this step.

 Datatree within a recipe step

-When mapping (i.e. assigning data pill to an input field) it is important that they are 'type' compatible.
-Workato will do default type conversions where it can be done with no ambioguity or loss of information.
+When mapping datapills, it is important that they are 'type' compatible.
+Workato will do default type conversions where it can be done with no ambiguity or loss of information.

 Certain data types can be converted from one to the other using formulas.
-For example, if you wish to convert a text string of numbers into integer type so as to perform arithmetic on it, or if an app expresses a datetime as a string, but you wish to convert it into a proper datetime type.
+For example, you may wish to convert a text string of numbers into integer type to perform arithmetic operations, or if an app expresses a datetime as a string, but you wish to convert it into a proper datetime type.

-In example below, you can see sample data in italics next to the data pills.
+In the example below, you can see sample data in italics next to the datapills.

 Output datatree for New Salesforce account trigger